Airtable vs Google Sheets vs Rows: Which One is Better in 2026? (Updated with benchmark)

 “Excellent job, before beginning to use the Rows, I really love short introduction videos as a taste of getting started tutorial.
 And also asking the user's level of understanding about spreadsheets was a plus.
 It is easy to use and easy to share.
 Good visual design!” - Product Hunt.

-Try Rows for FreeAirtable Reviews
+Try Rows (no signup)Airtable Reviews

 According to an Airtable user, the tool excels at managing multiple data types.
 Its highly visual interface ensures smooth collaboration among teams.